First-Year Application Procedure

 Federal law gives students in attendance at Chicago-Kent the right to review letters of recommendation submitted on their behalf unless that right is waived.
 While applicants are not required to make such a waiver, they are advised that some people may not be willing to provide a recommendation in its absence.
 The letter of recommendation forms have a place to mark your preference.
 Please mark them before giving them to your recommenders.
 Any additional letters submitted on your behalf must contain a statement regarding your waiver preference.

 Applicants who have completed more than one year of postsecondary work outside the United States (including its territories) or Canada must have their academic records translated and evaluated, at their own expense, and sent to Chicago-Kent.
-Applicants may either submit their transcripts through the LSAC Credential Assembly Service or may submit a detailed, course-by-course evaluation from a member of the National Association of Credential Evaluation Services (NACES).
+Applicants must submit their transcripts through the LSAC Credential Assembly Service.

 Applicants are exempted from this requirement if the total amount of work completed at all international institutions combined is the equivalent of one year or less of undergraduate study in the United States, its territories, or Canada.
 This exemption includes international work completed through a study-abroad, consortium, or exchange program sponsored by a U.S. or Canadian institution, where the work is clearly indicated as such on the home campus transcript.

 Information about the LSAC Credential Assembly Service is available from the Law School Admission Council.
 The cost for authentication and evaluation of international documents is included in the CAS subscription fee.
 Upon receipt of the international transcripts by LSAC, an International Credential Evaluation will be completed by the American Association of Collegiate Registrars and Admissions Officers (AACRAO) and will be incorporated into the applicant's law school report.
 Applications will not be reviewed without a complete CAS report.